MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 Before you install Power Automate on your device, make sure that it meets the [system requirements](requirements.md).

-> [!WARNING]
-> - There's an issue with Power Automate for desktop where your runs may fail with the errors “CredentialAuthenticationFailed” or “GeneralScriptExecutionError” after installing the Windows update for June 2023.
-This issue impacts all Power Automate for desktop versions 2.28 or later version.
-More information: [.NET Framework June 2023 Security and Quality Rollup - .NET Blog ](https://devblogs.microsoft.com/dotnet/dotnet-framework-june-2023-security-and-quality-rollup/)
-> - To fix this issue, upgrade Power Automate for desktop to the latest version: [2.33]( https://go.microsoft.com/fwlink/?linkid=2102613)
-> - If you have a requirement to use an older version, patched updates are provided for the versions [2.28](https://go.microsoft.com/fwlink/?linkid=2239808), [2.29](https://go.microsoft.com/fwlink/?linkid=2239591), [2.30](https://go.microsoft.com/fwlink/?linkid=2239716), [2.31](https://go.microsoft.com/fwlink/?linkid=2239809), and [2.32](https://go.microsoft.com/fwlink/?linkid=2239592).

 You can download and install Power Automate [using an MSI installer](#install-power-automate-using-the-msi-installer) or [from Microsoft Store](#install-power-automate-from-microsoft-store).
-Microsoft Store installation doesn't require you to have admin rights on your device.

-You should choose one option only.
-Duplicate installations on the same machine may cause issues and isn't recommended.
+The Microsoft Store installation doesn't require you to have admin rights on your device and is updated automatically regularly.
+The MSI installer requires admin rights and requires manual updates.
+However it also includes an option to install the machine runtime application which allows you to [manage machines from the Power Automate portal](https://learn.microsoft.com/power-automate/desktop-flows/manage-machines).
+You can use the Power Automate for desktop store installation in conjunction with the runtime application which you can install from the MSI.

 By default, Power Automate for desktop honors the proxy settings specified in Windows.
-To override this configuration, refer to [Power Automate for desktop using a proxy server](governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server).
+To override this configuration for the Power Automate console, refer to [Power Automate for desktop using a proxy server](governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server).
+To configure proxy settings for the machine runtime, please see how to [override them after install](https://support.microsoft.com/topic/power-automate-for-desktop-proxy-setup-8a79d690-1c02-416f-8af1-f057df5fe9b7).

-> [!IMPORTANT]
->
-> - Selenium IDE is deprecated and will no longer work after February 28th, 2023.
-> - Windows recorder (V1) is deprecated and no longer works.
-> - Migrate your flows created with these solutions to Power Automate for desktop or delete them.

 ## Install Power Automate using the MSI installer

+> [!NOTE]
+> Admin permissions are required to install Power Automate using the MSI installer

 1. [Download the Power Automate installer](https://go.microsoft.com/fwlink/?linkid=2102613).
 Save the file to your desktop or Downloads folder.